Wuwime/canaIdeals-orientation-retake-exam/README.md

 - Climber can be only on one mountain at a time, but multiple climbers can be present on one mountain

-- Mountain has a name, height and difficulty level (integer)
+- Mountain has a name and height
   - Each mountain also has a record about the date when first climber reached its top (can be empty, meaning noone has reached its top yet)
+  - Create few mountains in DB directly

 ## Frontend